aluminium65/Gup-Shup/README.md

 ---

-# Gup-Shup 💬
+# Gup-Shup

-**Gup-Shup** (Hindi for *chit-chat*) is a minimalist, lightweight Python-based chat server designed for simplicity and ease of use.
+**Gup-Shup** is a minimalist, lightweight Python-based chat server designed for simplicity and ease of use.
 Unlike traditional chat apps, there are no usernames or registration forms.
 Users are identified solely by their **IP addresses**, making it a "no-frills" communication tool that you can start and leave running on any server.

 ## Features